mediaprophet/simpleledger.github.io/docs/guides/slp-software-setup.md

 ## SLP wallet
 Before moving on with the scripting, you’ll need some SLP addresses of your own to work with.
 If you already have some, feel free to skip these steps.

 First off, let’s get you an SLP compatible wallet.
-This will be the place where your freshly minted SLP tokens will reside, and also where you’ll have to send the required BCH to do so.
+This will be the place where your freshly minted SLP tokens will reside, and also where you’ll have to send the required XEC to do so.
 After installing the software, we will make sure to keep the SLP address and it’s WIF.

 If you'd rather try things on testnet, you'll find a small comment after each section indicating the changes needed.
 To get testnet coins you can find several services, like